This post will show you how to quickly search for Florida business names using Florida’s free entity search tool.

 Each state has its own requirements and guidelines.
 Most people choose LLC.

 The name must be distinguishable and clearly unique.
-For example, if there is a business entity named ABC Plumbers, Inc., the name ABC Plumbers, LLC would not be available.
+For example, if there is a business entity named ABC Plumbers, Inc., ABC Plumbers, LLC would not be available.

 The name ABC Plumbers & Contractors, LLC would have a better chance of getting approved.